eufossa/symfony-hackathon-2019/achievements/documentation.md

 around to write a brand new [Cache guide](https://symfony.com/doc/current/cache.html).
-As the component has changed quite often and involved many code contributors, we're very happy there was finally an occasion where the documentors and code contributors couuld combine their knowledge about this topic.
-This will be a great help for all futur users of caching in Symfony!
+As the component has changed quite often and involved many code contributors, we're very happy there was finally an occasion where the documentors and code contributors could combine their knowledge about this topic.
+This will be a great help for all future users of caching in Symfony!

 At last, [@heahdude](https://github.com/heahdude) started all enthousiasm this